 We actively solicit hosts for 2024 and onward.
 At this time the Steering Committee wishes to solicit bids that are focussed on hosting an in-person conference (though with support for online engagement as is feasible without compromising the in-person experience).
 The host proposal process is intended to be as lightweight as possible, allowing the SC to conduct an informed review.
 The bid does not need to be a “polished” document, but should include:

-- Details of at least one possible venue should include an indication of the cost of hiring the venue, for one day of roughly three workshops and three days of the conference (In the past we welcomed 150-220 attendees at physical conferences.
-At the virtual CHI PLAY 2020 edition, we had 357 registrations), the AV facilities required, and WiFi networking capable of handling 600+ connected devices.
-This budget need not be final but indicates the potential costs of holding the conference in that location.
+- Details of at least one possible venue, including an indication of the cost of hiring the venue for 1 day of workshops and 3 days of the multi-track conference (assuming 200-300 attendees), and the AV facilities required, and WiFi networking capable of handling 600+ connected devices.
+This need not be final but indicative of the costs of holding the conference in that location.
 Additionally, we would appreciate some indication of how any online components of the conference could be supported.

 - Expected potential dates

 - Indications of potential collocation with other synergetic events

 - A possible high-level schedule of the conference, which should be based on recent CHI PLAY conferences.
 Innovative ideas for other sessions or sub-events are very welcome

 - Short bios of the general chairs and any local chairs or other community members, who have indicated their willingness to serve.
 Program Chairs for the archival papers/notes track should NOT be specified.
 The SC will work with the general chairs to choose program chairs after the host is chosen.

 - Potential local sponsors, both public bodies and local companies.